-Content Customization Price Reputation Faculty When added to the original list, program customization was highlighted as the best way for clients to ensure that the material was most relevant to their participants.
+Content Customization Price Reputation Faculty

+Program customization was highlighted as the best way for clients to ensure that the material was most relevant to their participants.
 There were many references to information not being related to the client's industry issues or the participants' issues like working virtually and having to manage remotely.
 With customization, clients noted that while an additional investment in faculty tailoring of the content to fit the audience was required, it was worth the investment in value-added when back on the job.
-Companies have always had a value for money mindset but not to the degree noted by selecting the importance of price as a top pick in this report.
+Companies have always had a value for money mindset but not to the degree noted in this report.

 The concern about pricing has also come to the forefront with the individuals and organizations interviewed.
 There were several reasons noted.
 With the pressure on the steep fall in executive education revenues due to COVID, budgets have come under more scrutiny.
 This has not been missed on learning and development for executives, managers, and employees.
 As a result, many mentioned considering and using alternative learning opportunities with face-to-face programs either being put on hold by the customer or the university.
 Clients have now been exposed to more opportunities to remain at their location while taking advantage of online or live online offerings.
-While feedback received was mixed on receptiveness and effectiveness of these offerings, it saved companies on travel costs and time away from the job.
+While feedback received was very mixed on receptiveness and effectiveness of these offerings, it saved companies on travel costs and time away from the job.
 And for the most part, it came at an overall lower cost.
 Pricing is interesting since it becomes an individual, organizational decision.
-But there was enough indication that it is more of a selection criterion for some than in the past.
+But there was enough indication that it is more a selection criterion for some than in the past.
 At the same time, some prices have gone up in executive education after the pandemic.
 Development, delivery, and material costs have gone up like any other business.
-This resulted from extreme margin pressure which dictated a line-by-line budget review.
-The outcome of that exercise, given the financial consequences of 2021, has been a price increase at many institutions.
+This was the result of extreme margin pressure which dictated a line-by-line budget review.
+The outcome of that exercise, given the financial consequences of 2021, has been a price rise at many institutions.